f <- function() {

 total / count

-}This version pollutes the global environment with total and count.
-Any other code can read or modify them.
-You can’t have two independent running means.
-And if you forget to reset them, your next analysis starts with stale state.
+}This version pollutes the global environment with total and count, which any other code can read or modify; you cannot have two independent running means; and if you forget to reset them, your next analysis starts with stale state.
 The closure version has none of these problems.

-Practical uses for closures go beyond counters and accumulators:
+Practical uses for closures reach well beyond counters and accumulators:

 - Function factories (Chapter 20): parameterized families of functions.